 وأشجارِ نارنجٍ كأن ثمارَها ... حِقاقُ عقيقٍ قد مُلِئنَ من الدُر ِمطالعُها بين الغصونِ كأنها ... خدودُ العذارى في ملاحفِها الخُضر أَتَتْ كلَّ مشتاقٍ بِرَيّا حبيبِهِ ... فهاجَت له الأحزانَ من حيثُ لاَ يَدري

 The needs of people affected by the crisis in Syria are vast.
 For Hands Up, it is important to try and answer the demands as they arise but equally to offer consistent and sustainable funding to those who can work, support families and provide vital medical, health and education services to their communities, often in areas where the health and education systems have almost completely deteriorated.

 This year, amongst others, we are supporting three projects that we are very proud of.

 The need for medical aid in Syria is huge, especially for the 15 million civilians still in the country.
 Hands Up, in partnership with SAMS (Syrian American Medical Society), supports a primary health clinic serving the district of southern Aleppo.
-Over the course of a year we are funding the salaries of 21 staff, including a GP, a paediatrician, a midwife, nurses and guards.
-In addition, we will cover the costs that make these jobs possible: fuel, stationary, vehicles and medical consumables.
+Over the course of a year we are funding the salaries of 22 staff, including a GP, a paediatrician, a midwife, nurses and guards.
+Between March and December 2017, these staff carried out 44,000 consultations, 18,000 of which were for children.

-Hands Up receives monthly timesheets and pay-slips from the staff to ensure the funding is delivered appropriately.
+Hands Up receives monthly timesheets and pay-slips, amongst other reporting, to ensure that funding is delivered appropriately.